oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

        $ kubectl apply -f https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/quick-start/domain-resource.yaml
        ```

-    - **NOTE**: Instead of running the previous `kubectl apply` command, you can download the WLS Domain YAML file to `/tmp/quickstart/domain-resource.yaml` or similar, using the following command, and then apply the file using `kubectl apply -f /tmp/quickstart/domain-resource.yaml`:
+    - **NOTE**: If you need to modify the sample domain YAML file, you can download the file to `/tmp/quickstart/domain-resource.yaml` or similar, using the following command, and make any changes needed.
+Then apply the file using `kubectl apply -f /tmp/quickstart/domain-resource.yaml`:

       ```shell
       $ curl -m 120 -fL https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/quick-start/domain-resource.yaml -o /tmp/quickstart/domain-resource.yaml